Philliec459/Marine-ObjectDetection-and-InstanceSegmentation-using-Detectron2-developing-our-own-Training-Weights/README.md

 ## Marine Labels
-The following image is an example of an image being labeled in labelme to be used in training.
+The following image is an example of an buoy being labeled in labelme to be used in training.

 ![Image](labelme.png)